By Carla Johns, Shippensburg University and Jeffrey Stonehill, Borough of Chambersburg

 Chambersburg is a unique community.
 Pennsylvania’s only municipal natural gas utility, owned and operated by the citizens of the Borough; Chambersburg is also Pennsylvania’s largest municipal electric utility, and the only one that owns and operates generation stations.
 Chambersburg provides natural gas, electricity, water, sewer, parking and trash for the residents and businesses throughout most of the Borough.
 Under local control, rates, policies, etc., that are decided locally by the Chambersburg Town Council.

 Operating under the Pennsylvania Borough Code, Chambersburg employs over 300 full-time, part-time, and seasonal workers to serve the citizens and businesses of the town.
-This allows the Borough to not only be able to provide all utilities, but also to operate their own police force, storm sewer system, a combination paid and volunteer fire department, emergency services, a recreation department, municipal parking program, a residential rental inspection program, and an active public works program, which includes a downtown revitalization effort and a neighborhood preservation program.
+This allows the Borough to not only be able to provide all utilities, but also to operate their own police force, storm sewer system, a combination paid and volunteer fire department, emergency services, a recreation department, municipal parking program, a residential rental inspection program, and an active public works program, which includes a downtown revitalization effort, and other neighborhood redevelopment programs and a neighborhood preservation program.

 In the Borough’s 2014 Annual Report, Chambersburg announced the focus on being a safe, clean, green, and healthy community, outlining various new projects and improvement plans.
 Some of these plans include an update to the downtown vision and downtown master plan, a separate downtown re-development plan, a camera and security project to assist the police department, record numbers of street resurfacing projects, and a pedestrian and bicycle improvement plan.